 The Mobile Food Pantries and Farmers Markets, in partnership with the SB County Food Bank, provide free food distribution programs for low-income individuals and families.
 Participants do not need to apply; simply show up at various community center locations to receive free groceries.
 Participants should bring their own bags or boxes to carry the food.
-For a schedule, call (805) 897-2582 or (805) 897-2547.
+For a schedule, call (805) 897-2566.

 Enjoy growing your own healthy organic vegetables, herbs and flowers at one of three community gardens—Rancheria, Yanonali and Pilgrim Terrace—conveniently located near the Franklin, Lower Westside and Westside Community Centers.
-Garden plots of 10 x 20 feet can be rented for the modest price of $58 annually ($70 without a Resident Discount Card) by visiting your nearest community center or call (805) 897-2582.
+Garden plots of 10 x 20 feet can be rented by visiting your nearest community center or call (805) 897-2566.

 The Job Apprenticeship Program provides youth with alternatives to violence-oriented lifestyles, a positive environment for expressions of youth concerns, and fosters their self awareness and survival skills.
 The program is built on a strong community foundation of local institutions, residential communities, families and individuals.
 This approach empowers participants to build on and strengthen their own support bases where none may have existed before.
 The primary objective of the Job Apprenticeship Program is to provide participants with opportunities to receive “hands-on” training and experiences in a variety of occupational areas within the City of Santa Barbara.
 For more information, call (805) 897-2582.